twbs/bootstrap/site/docs/4.1/getting-started/theming.md

 ### Grays

 An expansive set of gray variables and a Sass map in `scss/_variables.scss` for consistent shades of gray across your project.
+Note that these are "cool grays", which tend towards a subtle blue tone, rather than neutral grays.

 <div class="row mb-3">
   <div class="col-md-4">